Nursing Extern Resume Example

 I always add my BLS and CPR certifications right away.
 Most hospitals require at least Basic Life Support.
 If you have more, like ACLS or PALS, list those too.

-You should also include your state nursing license status.
+You should also include your state nursing license status and consider adding a cover letter to further demonstrate your readiness.
 If you’re a nursing student, mention your eligibility for the NCLEX or your expected licensure date.
 This helps recruiters see your readiness.

 I always list relevant volunteer work, like helping at local clinics or community health fairs.
 This shows I care about patient outcomes outside of paid roles.